mattstratton/conducky/website/docs/developer-docs/api-endpoints.md

 - **GET** `/event/slug/:slug`
 - **Description:** Get event details by slug (public)
 - **Response:** `{ event }`
+- **Note:** This endpoint uses the singular "event" path for backward compatibility.
+Frontend pages use `/events/[eventSlug]/` URLs but call this API endpoint.

 ### List Users for Event (by Slug)